 Gift Wrapping for Princess Margaret Hospital

-A big thank you to the eight Perth Airport team members who volunteered their time to assist at the Christmas Gift Wrapping Service.
+A big thank you to the six Perth Airport team members who volunteered their time to assist at the Christmas Gift Wrapping Service.
 This activity supports the Princess Margaret Hospital Foundation, which is the official fundraising body for Princess Margaret Hospital for Children.
 In return for a gold coin donation, our team members wrapped presents and participated in this important activity to raise vital funds for the Foundation.

 Perth Airport team members wrapping Christmas presents for PMH.